erricadeeba/IOT-Project/README.md

 go to the private view of the ThingSpeak server.
 You can check the soil Moisture, Humidity, and Temperature as well as relay status.
 __________________________________________________________________________________________________________________________

+If you liked this repository don't forget to 👍🏻 it.